open-telemetry/oteps/text/0000-sensitive-data-handling.md

 This work will affect all auto-instrumenting libraries, as well as any official (or recommended) manually wrapped libraries that are produced as part of the ecosystem.
 As appropriate to each such library, features designed to properly handle sensitive data should be highlighted in the documentation.
-Sticking with the SQL example, for the Java auto library this could take the form of an additional column with a hyperlink to the documentation describing exactly what we do:
+Sticking with the SQL example, for the Java auto library this could take the form of an additional column on the "Supported Frameworks" table with a hyperlink to the documentation describing exactly what we do:

 | Library/Framework                                                                                    | Versions                       | Notes                                      |
 |------------------------------------------------------------------------------------------------------|--------------------------------|--------------------------------------------|